micaherne/moodle-local_formattertest/README.md

    interpolation format.
   * number formatting: where numbers are passed, MessageFormatter can format them by the locale used (e.g. "{count, number}" will output "10,000" for some locales, "10.000" for others.
+  * complex formats: "{0} resulted in {1,choice,0#no errors|1#single error|1<{1, number} errors}" (nicked from http://stackoverflow.com/questions/2366579/what-is-the-messageformatter-class-in-php-5-3-good-for)
+  * simple array data: MessageFormat supports (as above) the use of array indices for replacements.
+The existing Moodle implementation doesn't allow this (there may be a good reason for this - I don't know :) )